 11.2 When the racing committee modifies or makes a ruling this shall be listed in a subsequent newsletter for the information of all riders.
 Any ruling shall come into force when made and agreed upon by a majority of a quorum of the racing committee.

-11.3 For handicap trophy races riders must have ridden at least three time trials in the current season prior to the event, or they may be handicapped on the basis of he previous years net fastest time.
+11.3 For handicap trophy races riders must have ridden at least three time trials in the current season prior to the event, or they may be handicapped on the basis of the previous year’s net fastest time.

 12. RACE ORGANIZATION

-12.1 The director of racing will organise and coordinate all club and open events.
-However he may appoint other club members to do the specific organisation or parts of it for any particular event or series of events.
+12.1 The director of racing will organize and coordinate all club and open events.
+However, he may appoint other club members to do the specific organization or parts of it for any particular event or series of events.

-12.2 The organiser shall ensure that all competitors have signed a disclaimer before riding.
+12.2 The organizer shall ensure that all competitors have signed a disclaimer before riding.

 13.1 A website shall be maintained and kept up to date throughout the year to keep members advised of forthcoming events, news, changes, etc.

-14.1 Discipline shall be the responsibility of the racing committee for all matters pertaining to conduct in races.
+14.1 Discipline shall be the responsibility of the riding/racing committee for all matters pertaining to conduct in races.

-14.2 The racing committee shall consist of the club president, secretary and the race director plus two other racing members appointed by the executive.
+14.2 The riding/racing committee shall consist of the club president, secretary and the race director plus two other racing members appointed by the executive.

-14.4 The racing committee shall have the power to admonish, warn, suspend from club competition or otherwise penalise any member or guest rider found to be in default.
+14.4 The riding/racing committee shall have the power to admonish, warn, suspend from club competition or otherwise penalise any member or guest rider found to be in default.